Admissions and Applications

 If the permission number was accepted, the status will show a green check mark indicating success.
 If you receive an error, the status will show a red "x" and the error message information.

 There are many issues that may result in a hold being placed on your Campus Connection account that prevents registration and the release of transcripts and diplomas.
-See the Campus Connection tip sheets for instructions on how to view a hold.

 Below are a few common reasons for a hold in Campus Connection that will prevent you from registering for a course: